-- If you are expected to be released shortly, you will be allowed to keep wearing street clothes, otherwise you you will be given a jail issued jumpsuit.
+- If you are expected to be released shortly, you will be allowed to keep wearing street clothes, otherwise you will be given a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that might help other people that get arrested get through jail intake?

 Post A Comment